 Help your child to problem solve.
 The relationships your child has with peers, classmates, and other playmates help your child learn and grow and provide him the opportunity to develop social and problem-solving skills.
 Help your child problem solve by encouraging him to make suggestions for solutions, help him think through the problems he may encounter, and give him space to decide how to solve the problem.
 Talk with him about what it means to be a friend, and model these behaviors with the people in your social networks.

 Boost your child’s self-esteem and confidence.
 Children of all ages, particularly tweens and teens, need encouragement and praise.
 Help your child find an activity such as a sport, hobby, or other positive influence to boost her self-esteem and confidence.
 Encourage your child to safely explore the world and always be open and willing to talk with her about her experiences.

 Take care of yourself.
 Get plenty of rest and don’t be afraid to ask for help from the people around you.
-Have a plan when you feel overwhelmed and need a few moments alone.
+Have a plan for when you feel overwhelmed and need a few moments alone.
 Don’t forget to take some time for yourself, ideally, a little time every day.
 Taking care of yourself will help you take care of your child and give your child a sense of calm and stability.

 Trust your parental instinct.
 If you have any concerns about your child, his interaction with his peers, or if something just doesn’t feel right, talk with your pediatrician at your next visit or make an appointment to connect sooner.

 This article was developed with expert advice from Katherine Moss, PhD a licensed clinical psychologist and the Director of Community and Healthcare Integration for the Behavioral Health Network.